 Imagine standing in front of a full bookcase.
 Each book contains everything anyone would want to know about succeeding in community activism or organization — topics such as making systemic changes in public education, ending the school-to-prison pipeline, providing direct services to poorer communities, or fighting for environmental justice.
 Now envision opening those books and finding engaging and interactive material, with user-determined choices that create outcomes.
 It is like gaining virtual, reality-based experience.

-This is what Brandy Faulkner, a collegiate assistant professor and the Gloria D. Smith Professor of Black Studies, created with a new video game.
+This is what Brandy Faulkner, a collegiate assistant professor, created with a new video game.
 Besides her higher education duties and interests within the Virginia Tech Department of Political Science, her passion is for helping grassroot and social-change-based organizations find success in their endeavors.
 Within her communities, she strives to be a resource.

 Enter “Team Yellow.”